Tencent/HunyuanDiT/README.md

 ## 🔥🔥🔥 Tencent Hunyuan Bot

 Welcome to [Tencent Hunyuan Bot](https://hunyuan.tencent.com/bot/chat), where you can explore our innovative products!
 Just input the suggested prompts below or any other **imaginative prompts containing drawing-related keywords** to activate the Hunyuan text-to-image generation feature.
-We accommodate **simple prompts** as well as **multi-turn language interactions** to help you create the perfect picture.
+You can use **simple prompts** as well as **multi-turn language interactions** to create the picture.
 Unleash your creativity and create any picture you desire, **all for free!**
 > 画一只穿着西装的猪
 >
 > draw a pig in a suit